RonakShah92/projects.github.io/README.md

 Kaggle Competitions:
-a)Author Identification
+a)Author Identification.
-b)Statoil/C-CORE Iceberg Classifier Challenge
+b)Statoil/C-CORE Iceberg Classifier Challenge.
 We have participated in the ’Spooky Author Identification’ challenge where we have to identify the author given a text from one of the works of that particular author and the ’Statoil/C-CORE Iceberg Classifier Challenge’ where we are given an image in the form of band signals and we need to create a model to identify it as a ’ship’ or an